 Here for you

 As a critical essential service provider, we will continue to do our very best to ensure your water service continues, but we have fewer people than normal in our contact centres answering the phones.
-That’s why we are now only able to deal with emergencies over the phone.
-Please only call us if you have no water or a poor supply, a concern regarding the taste, smell or appearance of your water, a leak that is causing damage to either yours or your neighbour's property or there is another risk to health, safety or the environment.
+That’s why we are prioritising urgent issues over the phone such as being unable to pay your bill, no water or a poor supply, a concern regarding the taste, smell or appearance of your water, a leak that is causing damage to either yours or your neighbour's property or there is another risk to health, safety or the environment.

 We need to focus our efforts on the people who really need us right now.
 We’re encouraging you to use our website to do the following very quickly and easily: